mottaquikarim/pycontent/content/topics/debugging.md

 ### ValueError

+**Cause**: When a function receives an argument of the correct type, but an invalid value

-**Cause**: Most commonly caused by trying to convert a bad string into a number.
+This is *most commonly* caused by trying to convert a string into a number.

 ```python
 # This is okay!